Wogrim/Cpp-Notes/README.md

 # Funky Features of C++

-- compiled to assembly for specific hardware; needs to be compiled differently for some systems
+- compiled to assembly for specific hardware; needs to be compiled differently for special systems
 - arrays and other collections are homogeneous; they only allow one data type
 - able to overload operators to work with whatever data types you like (even your own classes)